 A handle is vital to hold the device steady.
-It can be as simple as a piece of wood or as sophisticated as stainless steel, ergonomic handle.
+It can be as simple as a piece of wood or as sophisticated as a stainless steel ergonomic handle.
 As you turn the handle, the perpendicular worm penetrates the cork, and with a strong pull, the cork pops.

 Although a classic device, the screw pull has plenty of disadvantages.
 Some corks are unwilling to yield, and old corks will break when facing such brute force.

 You will spill wine more often than not.
 If you’re not careful, you might give yourself a black eye.
-Of all the ways to open a bottle of wine, this is our least favorite.
+This is our least favorite of all the ways to open a bottle of wine.

 Wine Key vs Corkscrew

 There are many types of corkscrews.
 However, the screw pull (aka wine key) is not always considered to be one of them.
 Some critics say that there are three essential parts of a corkscrew: Handle, worm, and lever.
 A wine key lacks the lever.

 A simple device comprising a handle and two parallel metallic prongs that fit in the tight space between the cork and the inside of the bottle’s neck is, for many, the finest cork puller on the market.